nihaomiao/CVPR23_LFDM/README.md

 LFDM
 =====
-The pytorch implementation of our CVPR 2023 paper "Conditional Image-to-Video Generation with Latent Flow Diffusion Models"
+The pytorch implementation of our CVPR 2023 paper [Conditional Image-to-Video Generation with Latent Flow Diffusion Models](https://arxiv.org/pdf/2303.13744.pdf).

 This repository is still under development.